-And that’s why I have discovered that having a few boxes of gluten cookies in the pantry, especially around the holidays, is like having a few boxes of peace of mind.
+And that’s why I have discovered that having a few boxes of gluten cookies in the pantry is like having a few boxes of peace of mind.
 I have allergies of my own, and know what it’s like to miss out on various treats…. and I also know what it’s like to go to someone’s home who’s thought about your dietary issues and gone that extra step to make sure there is something delicious there that’s safe for me to eat.

-I am very happy to be partnering with Pamela’s this season, and have a robust stash of their wonderful gluten free cookies at the ready so that everyone who swings by will be able to have something sweet and festive.
-They have a whole bunch of flavors in their Crispy Cookies line—Chocolate Chunk and Ginger are two favorites, and then for the holidays—woo hoo—two new festive flavors: Buttery Sugar Cookies and Pepperminty Chocolate Cookies.
+I am very happy to have partnered with Pamela’s , and have a robust stash of their wonderful gluten free cookies at the ready so that everyone who swings by will be able to have something sweet and festive.
+They have a whole bunch of flavors in their cookie line— Chunky Chocolate Chip, Dark Chocolate Chunk, Ginger, Butter Shortbread…..all truly delicious, and with pleasing textures.

 Pamela’s has been crafting delicious gluten-free and non-GMO foods for thirty years.
 They source only the finest ingredients and they create very high quality products—just because someone is gluten-free doesn’t mean they won’t have something excellent to eat.
 Pamela’s products are available in many markets, and can also be easily ordered online.

-And if you want to go one step further and make the ice cream sandwiches extra holiday-festive you can roll them in things like crushed candy canes, or peppermint bark, or chopped crystallized ginger, or mini chocolate chips (white or regular), or sprinkles, or anything else you fancy.
+And if you want to go one step further and make the ice cream sandwiches extra awesome you can roll them in things like crushed candy canes, or peppermint bark (clearly I stocked up on holiday candy), or chopped crystallized ginger, or mini chocolate chips (white or regular), or sprinkles, or anything else you fancy.
 Make sure everything you use is gluten-free!
 This is also a nice project for the kids to help out with.
 Place them back in the freezer until they firm up.Keep a robust stash of wonderful gluten free cookies at the ready so that everyone who swings by will be able to have something sweet and festive.
 Click To Tweet